Transport in Niger

+History

-Niger's transport system was little developed during the colonial period (1899–1960), mainly relying upon animal, human, and limited river transport in the far southwest and southeast.
-No railways were constructed in the colonial period, and roads outside the capital remained unpaved.
-The Niger River is unsuitable for large-scale river transport, as it lacks depth for most of the year and is broken by rapids in many areas.
-Camel caravan transport was historically important in the Sahara desert and Sahel regions, which cover most of northern Niger.
+Niger's transportation system was underdeveloped during the colonial period (1899–1960), mainly dependent on animals, humans, and limited river transport in the far southwest and southeast.
+No railways were built during the colonial era, and roads outside the capital remained unpaved.
+The Niger River is unsuitable for large-scale river transport as it lacks depth for most of the year and is interrupted by rapid speeds in many areas.
+Camel caravan transportation has historically been important in the Sahara desert and Sahel regions, which cover most of northern Niger.
+It is also used in the Sahel area, the home of the capital Niamey.